Lhakpa Sherpa: Climbing career achievements

+In 2016, she was listed among the BBC's 100 most inspirational and influential women.
+On 24 April 2023 Lhakpa won India's prestigious Tenzing Norgay National Adventure award.
+She has also received sponsorship to climb K2.

 Personal life

 Lhakpa is named for the day of the week she was born on (Wednesday).
-Although born in Nepal, she is now a U.S. resident and works at taking care of her three children and various jobs.
+Although born in Nepal, she is now a U.S. resident and works at various jobs and takes care of her three children.
 She has worked at the U.S. store 7 Eleven.
 She worked at Whole Foods Market.

-However, in interviews she noted her desire for the mountain, a condition previously seen in such climbers as George Mallory and Yuichiro Miura according to U.K media outlet The Daily Telegraph.
+However, in interviews she noted her desire for the mountain, a condition previously seen in such climbers as George Mallory and Yuichiro Miura according to U.K. media outlet The Daily Telegraph.

-She has two daughters and one son, and was married to George Dijmarescu, a Romanian-American, for 12 years.
+She has two daughters and one son, and was married to Gheorghe Dijmărescu, a Romanian-American, for 12 years.
 They met in 2000 in Kathmandu, Nepal and got married in 2002.
-In 2008 George got cancer, which combined with medical bills was noted as one of the factors that created tension in their marriage.
-The marriage came apart in 2012 when Dijmarescu became violent, and beat Lhakpa Sherpa to the point she was taken to the emergency room; a hospital social worker placed her and her two girls in a local shelter where they stayed for eight months.
+After marriage, she left her permanent residence in Nepal and moved to US where Gheorghe worked in construction.
+Gheorghe was abusive throughout their marriage, pulling and screaming at his 5 year old daughter.
+In 2008 Gheorghe got cancer.
+In 2012 when Dijmărescu became violent, and beat Lhakpa Sherpa to the point she was taken to the emergency room; a hospital social worker placed her and her two girls in a local shelter where they stayed for eight months.

-In 2016, she began again receiving recognition in various news arenas as the woman with the most Everest summitings, and completed her seventh summit that year.

 Family and relationships

-Her little sister Mingma reached the summit of Mount Everest on May 22, 2003 when she was 15 years old (she climbed with Lhakpa and Gelu), thus becoming the youngest woman and person known to have summited Mount Everest (see also Temba Tsheri and Jordan Romero).
+Her little sister Ming reached the summit of Mount Everest on May 22, 2003 when she was 15 years old (she climbed with Lhakpa and Gelu), thus becoming the youngest person known to have summited Mount Everest (see also Temba Tsheri and Jordan Romero).
 Her brother is Mingma Gelu Sherpa and is noted to have reached the summit of Mount Everest eight times by 2016.
-The BBC noted that when three of them reached the summit together in 2003, that was the first group of three siblings on the summit at the same time, as recognized by the Guinness Book of World Records.
+The BBC noted that when the three of them reached the summit together in 2003, that was the first group of three siblings on the summit at the same time, as recognized by the Guinness Book of World Records.

-On the 2004 Connecticut Everest Expedition her then-husband Dijmarescu struck Lhakpa.
-According to Michael Kodas, a journalist present during the expedition, Dijmarescu, "hook[ed] a blow with his right hand to the side of his wife's head."
+On the 2004 Connecticut Everest Expedition her then-husband Dijmărescu struck Lhakpa.
+According to Michael Kodas, a journalist present during the expedition, Dijmărescu, "hook[ed] a blow with his right hand to the side of his wife's head."
 This altercation "sparked a sort of media sensation in the mountaineering world".

+Media appearances

+Sherpa is the focus of Lucy Walker's 2024 documentary Mountain Queen: The Summits of Lhakpa Sherpa.